Religious of Jesus and Mary: North America

-In 1902, several Sisters left the motherhouse in Rome, to establish the congregation in New York City, opening a residence for young working women in lower Manhattan.
-The foundation of a young ladies' academy at Kingsbridge in the northwest Bronx quickly developed into a century of service at St. John's Parish and School where more than 200 Sisters of Jesus and Mary dedicated countless years of educational service to thousands of local Catholic boys and girls.
+The foundation of a young ladies' academy at Kingsbridge in the northwest Bronx quickly developed into over a century of service at St. John's Parish and School where more than 200 Sisters of Jesus and Mary dedicated countless years of educational service to thousands of local Catholic boys and girls.
 Notable educators among the Sisters were Mother Mary Catherine Kenny, Mother Camillus and Mother Regis.
+While St. John's School closed in 2020, the RJM Sisters currently live in Yonkers, NY, and the Family of Jesus and Mary, a group of sisters and lay associates, meets monthly at St. John's parish life center (which is their former convent).
+The Family of Jesus and Mary also raises money for the RJM mission in Haiti by holding a monthly flea market in PS 207 (the former Godwin Terrace building of St. John's Kingsbridge).